-Vibration: is all vibration a problem?
+Vibration: Is all vibration a problem?

 There are two basic types of balancing that can be carried out on your machinery – Static and Dynamic:

-Static balancing (knife edging)
+- Static balancing (knife edging)

-2. Dynamic balancing (single and multiplane)
+- Dynamic balancing (single and multiplane)

-So, which should you choose?
+So, which type of balancing should you choose?

-A key benefit of dynamic balancing that makes it the preferred technique, especially for high-performance components, is that objects can be balanced with extreme accuracy – often within fraction of grams.
+A key benefit of dynamic balancing that makes it the preferred technique, especially for high-performance components, is that objects can be balanced with extreme accuracy – often within a fraction of grams.